sjransom/sjransom.dev/src/posts/adding-jsonresume/json-resume.md

 ]
 ```

-First off let's create our GraphQL query, because of the `gatsby-transformer-json` plugin we have access to the root type `allDataJson` - using Graph<i>i</i>QL (Graph<i>i</i>QL is an interface for testing out your GraphQL queries), which is accessible from `http://localhost:8000/___graphql` we can get the data from our `resume.json` - let's try get our name with the following query:
+First off let's create our GraphQL query, because of the `gatsby-transformer-json` plugin we have access to the root type `allDataJson` - using Graph<i>i</i>QL, which is accessible from `http://localhost:8000/___graphql`, we can retrieve the data from our `resume.json` file.
+Let's try get our name with the following query:

 ```
 {